- Course type: Self-paced

 Watch a preview:chapter 1 / lesson 1The Last Ice Age: Thawing Ice and New Human Opportunities

 Course SummaryUse this Middle School World History homeschool course to create lessons, tests and study materials.
-Our short video lessons and quizzes act as a comprehensive study guide your homeschooler can access on any mobile device at any time to master these subjects.
+Our short video lessons and quizzes act as a comprehensive study guide that your homeschooler can access on any mobile device at any time to master these subjects.

 to start this course today